Accessibility

 Using the focus halo for most elements ensures a few things that are key to a well-designed focus indicator:

-• Color contrast can always be assured against both the background and the element's background.
+- Color contrast can always be assured against both the background and the element's background.

-• It is more visually apparent than a normal outline.
+- It is more visually apparent than a normal outline.

-• Focus cannot be visually tracked from point to point like mouse movement can, so it needs to be more visually obvious than most visual elements on a page.
+- Focus cannot be visually tracked from point to point like mouse movement can, so it needs to be more visually obvious than most visual elements on a page.

-• It meets WCAG 2.2 Focus Appearance (Enhanced) under most circumstances by including the following:
+- It meets WCAG 2.2 Focus Appearance (Enhanced) under most circumstances by including the following:

-• A focus indication area of 2px + a 1px offset.
+- A focus indication area of

-• High contrast between the background color and the element's color under nearly every scenario.
+offset. - High contrast between the background color and the element's color under nearly every scenario.

-• A high on-focus z-index to ensure that it is never obscured by other content.
+to ensure that it is never obscured by other content.

 Focus ring

 The focus ring is more akin to the typical focus outline seen on the web.
-It contains a 2px ring with a color of focus-color.

 It is used in situations where some other focus affordance is included.
-Most notably, this is seen in <input> fields, which provide an additional indication of focus via the insertion caret.